 We wake up, eat breakfast, workout and typically start working by 8:30 or 9am.

-We keep a daily checklist of things we need to get done, but generally this involves things like responding to emails, writing blog posts for our website, creating posts for social media, culling and editing photos, and similar.
-Some days, we’ll take on bigger tasks like making website revisions or updating our workflows.
+We keep a daily checklist of things we need to get done, but generally this involves things like responding to emails, writing blog posts for our website, creating posts for social media, culling and editing photos, sending out contracts to new clients, and similar.

 When we get back to work, usually around 12:30 or 1pm (but it’s usually flexible), we’ll keep at working through our checklist.
-Sometimes, we’ll have consult calls with new clients as well – which we usually aim to schedule between 9am and 6pm.
+Sometimes, we’ll have consult calls with new clients as well – which we usually aim to schedule between 9am and 5pm.

 Around 5pm, we call it a day and enjoy our evenings.

-Now, wedding days are action packed from start to finish.
+Now, wedding days are action packed from start to finish!

-Typically, we’ll start our days by waking up, eating breakfast, and working out.
-Then…we wait around until it’s time to leave.
-(This time is the worst by the way, as we get pretty anxious just before the wedding).
 For some weddings, we’ll be close by, and others we’ll have to drive a few hours to get where we need to be.

 Once we get to the venue and check in with our couple, everything gets easier.
 Since we’re experienced with weddings, we get into a “flow state” and capture everything we need.
 We usually start with details and candids as everyone is getting ready, then proceed onto things like the first look and portraits.
 The ceremony then rolls by, followed by cocktail hour (where we sometimes take a few minutes to ourselves), then the reception through the end of the night.